 Creating ASP.NET Web Projects in Visual Studio 2013

-The new dialogs and templates include the following new features compared to earlier versions of Visual Studio:
+Here are some of the new features for web development compared to earlier versions of Visual Studio:

 - A simple UI for creating projects that offer support for multiple ASP.NET frameworks (Web Forms, MVC, and Web API).